jukefr/osjswowau/README.md

 the first time you use the app it will tell you where the configuration file is located

-`utils.js/schema` is used to validate the configuration and contains useful comments to explain the variables
+`_utils.js/schema` is used to validate the configuration and contains useful comments to explain the variables

 ### curse addons
+curse addon names go in `addons.curse`

 simply use the name of the extension from the curse site
 ```
 https://www.curseforge.com/wow/addons/plater-nameplates/...
 -> plater-nameplates
 ```

-### elvui and elvui addons
+### tukui, elvui and tukui addons
-having an `elvui` array in your `addons` config section will automatically enable updating elvui
+having an `elvui: true` array in your `addons.tukui` config section will enable updating elvui

+having an `tukui: true` array in your `addons.tukui` config section will enable updating tukui

+tukui addon ids go in `addons.tukui.addons`

 you need the addon id as they do not provide names ( or hashes 😞 )
 ```